Abuse of power allegations levied against Border Patrol

 Josue Torres, Jamie Santillanes accused of assault

-SAN DIEGO - A South Bay family is accusing the U.S. Border Patrol in San Diego of overstepping their authority during an intense early morning raid that some have said was motivated by revenge.
+A South Bay family is accusing the U.S. Border Patrol in San Diego of overstepping their authority during an intense early morning raid that some have said was motivated by revenge.

 In late August 2011, 50 to 60 armed men, as well as helicopters buzzing overhead, gave all the appearances of a major drug bust.

 However, the 10News I-Team learned the law enforcement action was not what it seemed.
 It was a Chula Vista residence targeted in a U.S. Border Patrol investigation over a confrontation at a taco stand.

 The large extended Torres family described the scene as one of fear and panic.